2430

 Sales Growth

-As you can see below, Sprout Social's revenue growth has been very strong over the last two years, growing from $53.27 million in Q4 FY2021 to $93.58 million this quarter.
+As you can see below, Sprout Social's revenue growth has been very strong over the last three years, growing from $40.82 million in Q1 2021 to $96.78 million this quarter.

 Sprout Social Total Revenue

-Next quarter's guidance suggests that Sprout Social is expecting revenue to grow 29.3% year on year to $97.25 million, in line with the 31% year-on-year increase it recorded in the same quarter last year.
-For the upcoming financial year, management expects revenue to be $425.4 million at the midpoint, growing 27.5% year on year compared to the 31.4% increase in FY2023.
+Next quarter's guidance suggests that Sprout Social is expecting revenue to grow 24.3% year on year to $98.55 million, slowing down from the 29.1% year-on-year increase it recorded in the same quarter last year.
+Looking ahead, analysts covering the company were expecting sales to grow 27.2% over the next 12 months before the earnings results announcement.

 Profitability

 What makes the software as a service business so attractive is that once the software is developed, it typically shouldn't cost much to provide it as an ongoing service to customers.
-Sprout Social's gross profit margin, an important metric measuring how much money there's left after paying for servers, licenses, technical support, and other necessary running expenses, was 77.6% in Q4.
+Sprout Social's gross profit margin, an important metric measuring how much money there's left after paying for servers, licenses, technical support, and other necessary running expenses, was 76.8% in Q1.

 Sprout Social Gross Margin (GAAP)

-That means that for every $1 in revenue the company had $0.78 left to spend on developing new products, sales and marketing, and general administrative overhead.
-Significantly up from the last quarter, Sprout Social's impressive gross margin allows it to fund large investments in product and sales during periods of rapid growth and achieve profitability when reaching maturity.
+That means that for every $1 in revenue the company had $0.77 left to spend on developing new products, sales and marketing, and general administrative overhead.
+Sprout Social's impressive gross margin allows it to fund large investments in product and sales during periods of rapid growth and achieve profitability when reaching maturity.
+It's also comforting to see its gross margin remain stable, indicating that Sprout Social is controlling its costs and not under pressure from its competitors to lower prices.

 Cash Is King

 If you've followed StockStory for a while, you know that we emphasize free cash flow.
 Why, you ask?
 We believe that in the end, cash is king, and you can't use accounting profits to pay the bills.
-Sprout Social burned through $279,000 of cash in Q4 despite being cash flow positive last year.
+Sprout Social's free cash flow came in at $11.33 million in Q1, up 43.4% year on year.

 Sprout Social Free Cash Flow